Long Road Home (film)

 Long Road Home is a 1991 American drama television film directed by John Korty, based on the 1988 novel of the same name by Ronald B. Taylor.
 The film stars Mark Harmon, Lee Purcell, Morgan Weisser, Leon Russom, and Timothy Owen Waldrip.
-It revolves around a migrant farm worker who struggles to keep his family alive during the Depression of the 1930s.
+It revolves around a migrant farm worker who struggles to keep his family alive during the Great Depression of the 1930s.
 The film received two Primetime Emmy Award nominations for the performances of Purcell and Russom.